Skudeneshavn

-(also known as simply Skudenes) is a town in Karmøy municipality in Rogaland county, Norway.
+(also known as simply Skudenes) is a town in Karmøy Municipality in Rogaland county, Norway.
 It is located on the southernmost tip of the island of Karmøy at the entrance to the Boknafjorden and Karmsundet strait.
-The town is part of the traditional district of Haugaland.
+The town is part of the traditional district of Haugaland and the Haugesund Region, a statistical metropolitan area.
 The town was an independent municipality due to its status as a ladested from 1858 until 1965.

-The 2.54 km2 town has a population (2019) of 3,334 and a population density of 1313 PD/km2.
-This makes Skudeneshavn one of the smallest towns in Norway (Kolvereid, with 1,470 inhabitants is the smallest).
-In 1990, it won second prize in NORTRA's competition for Norway's Best Preserved Small Town.
+The 2.55 km2 town has a population (2025) of and a population density of 1318 PD/km2.
+In 1990, Skudeneshavn won second prize in NORTRA's competition for Norway's Best Preserved Small Town.

 History

 The village of Skudeneshavn was declared to be a ladested (port town) on 10 February 1858.
-Since towns were not allowed to be part of a rural municipality, Skudeneshavn was removed from the municipality of Skudenes, and established as its own urban municipality.
-Initially, Skudeneshavn municipality had 1,209 residents.
+Since towns were not allowed to be part of a rural municipality, Skudeneshavn was removed from Skudenes Municipality, and established as its own urban municipality.
+Initially, Skudeneshavn Municipality had 1,209 residents.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, the town-municipality of Skudeneshavn was merged into the newly formed municipality of Karmøy (along with Skudenes, Avaldsnes, Stangaland, Kopervik, and Torvastad).
-Prior to the merger, Skudeneshavn had 1,275 residents.
+On 1 January 1965, the town-municipality of Skudeneshavn was merged into the newly formed Karmøy Municipality (along with Skudenes Municipality, Avaldsnes Municipality, Stangaland Municipality, Torvastad Municipality and the town of Kopervik).
+Prior to the merger, Skudeneshavn Municipality had 1,275 residents.
 At the time of the merger, Skudeneshavn lost its status as a town (ladested).
-In 1996, after the law on towns had been changed, the municipality of Karmøy declared Skudeneshavn to be a town once again.
+In 1996, after the law on towns had been changed, Karmøy Municipality declared Skudeneshavn to be a town once again.